oluwagbemiga10/oluwagbemiga10/README.md

 - 👋 Hi, I’m @oluwagbemiga10
-- 👀 I’m interested in web and app design
+- 👀 I’m interested in web/app design and development
-- 🌱 I’m currently learning UI/UX design
+- 🌱 I’m currently learning front-End web development
 - 💞️ I’m looking to collaborate on any related project
 - 📫 How to reach me via https://www.linkedin.com/in/oyelami-gbenga-166894195 or email me : oyelamigbenga11@gmail.com